 The future of code in a Nutshell

-By using Nutshell Apps, our customers are able to equip everyone in their team with the tools to create smartphone and tablet apps, unburdening IT departments and minimising time between identifying the need for a new app, and its actual completion time.
-Anyone within an organisation can control an app lifecycle from proof of concept, to deployment, to ongoing maintenance, without requiring them to write a single line of code or have any in depth technical knowledge.
+By using Nutshell Apps, our customers are able to equip everyone in their team with the tools needed to create smartphone and tablet app, unburdening IT departments and minimising time between identifying the need for a new app, and its actual completion time.
+Anyone within an organisation can control an app lifecycle, from proof of concept, to deployment, to ongoing maintenance, without requiring them to write a single lien of code, or have any in depth technical knowledge.

 What’s more, while Nutshell is incredibly easy for non-developers to use, it has also been created with native development teams in mind too.
-By enabling anyone within a team to rapidly prototype apps and ideas, before passing them on to programmers to build in-house, the Nutshell App platform forms a vital part of an IT department’s software cycle.
+By enabling anyone within a team to rapidly prototype apps and idea, before passing them onto programmers to build in-house, the Nutshell platform forms a vital part of an IT department’s software cycle.

-The future of code is looking increasingly inclusive; seeing the complexities once associated with coding and programmers becoming less prevalent.
-An increased focus on collaboration is now seeing entire teams working together on solutions to internal issues, which bridges the programming skills gap and unburdens IT departments.
+The future of code is looking increasingly inclusive; seeing the complexities once associated with coding and programming becoming less prevalent.
+An increased focus on collaboration is now seeing entire teams working together on solutions to internal issues; bridging the programming skills gap and unburdening IT departments.

 0191 499 8507